 We have recently begun work in machine translation and felt that it would probably make sense to start by surveying the literature on evaluation.
 As we read more and more on evaluation, we found that the success of an evaluation often depends very strongly on the selection of an appropriate application.
 If the application is well-chosen, then it often becomes fairly clear how the system should be evaluated.
 Moreover, the evaluation is likely to make the system look good.
-Conversely, if the application is not clearly identified (or worse, poorly-chosen), then it is often very difficult to find a satisfying evaluation paradigm.
-We begin our discussion with a brief review of some evaluation metrics that have been tried in the past, and then move on to a discussion of how to pick a good application.
+Conversely, if the application is not clearly identified (or worse, if the application is poorly-chosen), then it is often very difficult to find a satisfying evaluation paradigm.
+We begin our discussion with a brief review of some evaluation metrics that have been tried in the past and conclude that it is difficult to identify a satisfying evaluation paradigm that will make sense over all possible applications.
+It is probably wise to identify the application first, and then we will be in a much better position to address evaluation questions.
+The discussion will then turn to the main point, a discussion of how to pick a good niche application for state-of-the-art (crummy) machine translation.

 Why work on machine translation now, and what kind of MT is most likely to be commercially and theoretically profitable?
-Though the ALPAC report concluded in the sixtues that there should be more basic research in MT, it stated clearly that this basic research could not be justified in terms of short-term return on investment.2 In particular, when compared with human capabilities (sull the ultimate test), MT systems of the time were not deemed a success, and might never be.
+Though the ALPAC report concluded in the sixties that there should be more basic research in MT, it stated clearly that this basic research could not be justified in terms of short-term return on investment.
+In particular, when compared with human capabilities (still the ultimate test), MT systems of the time were not deemed a success, and might never be.

-This belief may help explain the resistance of inany MT researchers to take evaluation questions seriously.
-The EUROTRA project, for example, consciously decided to delay evaluation discussions as long as possible: "Exact procedures for evaluation will be decided by the programme's management committee toward the end of each phase...''
+This belief may help explain the resistance of many MT researchers to take evaluation questions seriously.
+The EUROTRA project, for example, consciously decided to delay evaluation discussions as long as possible: "Exact procedures for evaluation will be decided by the programme's management committee toward the end of each phase..."
 (Johnson et al., 1985, p.
 168).
 Others argue against any human-related evaluations as follows:

-Performance of operational MT systems is usually measured in terms of their cost per 1,000 words and their speed in pages per post-editor per hour vs. the relative cost and speed of human translation....
-In my opinion, it is becoming increasingly uninformative to compare the performance of MT systems with that of human translators, even though many organizations tend to do that to justify their MT investments.
+"Performance of operational MT systems is usually measured in terms of their cost per 1,000 words and their speed in pages per post-editor per hour vs. the relative cost and speed of human translation....
+In my opinion, it is becoming increasingly uninformative to compare the performance of MT systems with that of human translators, even though many organizations tend to do that to justify their MT investments."
 (Tucker, 1987, p.
 28)

 We believe that these attitudes hurt the cause of MT in the long run.
 As is proved by the increasing availability of commercial MT and MAT systems (such as Systran, Fujitsu's Atlas, Logos, IBM's Shalt, and several others, for less than \$100,000), MT today is beginning to find areas of real (commercial) applicability.
 Thus, to the questions "Has anything changed since ALPAC?
 How can one build MT systems that make a difference?", we answer that the community needs to find evaluation measures and applications that highlight the value of MT research in those areas where systems can be employed in a real (and economically measurable) way.
 Human and machine translation show complementary strengths.
-In order to design and build a theoretically and practically productive MAT system. one must choose an application that exploits the strengths of the machine and does not compete with the strengths of the human.
+In order to design and build a theoretically and practically productive MAT system, one must choose an application that exploits the strengths of the machine and does not compete with the strengths of the human.
 This point is well put in the following: